trpc/trpc/www/docs/main/quickstart.md

 ---

 :::tip
-If you prefer to jump into some complete example projects, check out [the Example Apps](example-apps.md).
+We highly encourage you to check out [the Example Apps](example-apps.md) to get a feel of tRPC and getting up & running as seamless as possible.
 :::

 ## Installation